doughadley/NetWorthTracker/README.md

     *   **Smart Expense Import**: Automatically assigns categories and spending types to new transactions based on your history with a vendor.
     *   Categorize spending into a customizable hierarchy (e.g., "Food:Groceries").
     *   Classify expenses as 'Non-Discretionary', 'Discretionary', or 'One-Time' to analyze spending habits.
-    *   The Period toggle, Month dropdown, and Budget dropdown are grouped in the top toolbar, allowing you to view data for a selected month or all time.
+    *   The Period toggle ('Selected Month' / 'Current Year' / 'All Months'), Month dropdown, and Budget dropdown are grouped in the top toolbar, allowing for flexible data analysis over different timeframes.
     *   A dashboard card can be toggled to show either a spending chart or a detailed, interactive spending-by-type matrix that filters the transaction list on click.
     *   When searching, a "Select All Results" button allows for bulk-editing all matching transactions.
 *   **AI-Powered Insights**: Use the Google Gemini API to analyze expenses and automatically identify spending anomalies.